 Hangaia Te Urupounamu Pāngarau Mō Tātou is the translation of the name used by Ngai Tahu for the DMIC method.4 A Ngai Tahu kaumatua, former educational psychologist Laurie Loper, used his brother James Stewart Loper’s bequest to bring the method to Christchurch.5

-Students at the school had suffered Post Traumatic Stress caused by the 2011 earthquakes, and this way of learning lifted their mood, said recent principal Kylie Piper: “We’ve been working really hard to grow our children, to build that resilience.
+Students at the school had suffered post-traumatic stress caused by the 2011 earthquakes, and this way of learning lifted their mood, said the school’s recent principal Kylie Piper: “We’ve been working really hard to grow our children, to build that resilience.
 We see Hangaia Te Urupounamu Pāngarau Mō Tātou as a culturally responsive approach to mathematics, it’s talking about the whole child.”

 “These group norms, that learning is everybody’s responsibility, and not leaving anyone behind, have been fantastic for all of our learning experiences.”
 The method is consistent with the curriculum, Michele says: “The front end of the curriculum is all the principles, values, key competencies, pedagogy, use of technology.
 That’s the mandate for radically changing the way we teach.”
-Corinna School, which first used DMIC in 2008, now uses the “community of inquiry” way of teaching/learning throughout the school, in all subjects.
+Corinna School, which first used DMIC in 2008, now uses the “community of inquiry” way of teaching/learning in all subjects throughout the school.